 Before NCTC, Mr. Leiter helped establish the Office of the Director of National Intelligence, serving as its deputy chief of staff responsible for oversight of the U.S. intelligence community, including the CFIUS process and all legislative affairs.
 He also served as the deputy general counsel and assistant director of the President’s Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction.

-Mr. Leiter continues to serve as an advisor to multiple organizations in and outside of government, to include being the vice chairman of the RAND Corporation’s Board of Trustees, a member of the American Law Institute’s Adviser’s Group on Data Privacy, the Department of Defense’s Threat Reduction Advisory Committee, the NCTC Director’s Advisory Board, the Aspen Institute’s Homeland Security Advisory Group and the Columbia University Data and Society Council.
+Mr. Leiter continues to serve as an advisor to multiple organizations in and outside of government, including being the vice chairman of the RAND Corporation’s Board of Trustees, a member of the American Law Institute’s Adviser’s Group on Data Privacy, the Department of Defense’s Threat Reduction Advisory Committee, the NCTC Director’s Advisory Board, the Aspen Institute’s Homeland Security Advisory Group, and the Columbia University Data and Society Council.
 He also serves as NBC News’ senior national security, cybersecurity and counterterrorism analyst and is a member of the Council on Foreign Relations.